 Only low- and intermediate-level radioactive waste is produced in Austria.
 97 % of this waste has a half-life of up to 30 years.
 The remaining 3 % have a longer half-life.
 This waste is currently stored in barrels in the interim storage facility of Nuclear Engineering Seibersdorf.

-In addition to the barrels there are several special types of containers for big und bulky components and materials from decommissioning Seibersdorf’s research reactor as well as the operation of Vienna University of Technology’s research reactor.
+In addition to the drums there are several special types of containers for big und bulky components and materials from decommissioning Seibersdorf’s research reactor as well as the operation of Vienna University of Technology’s research reactor.
 This waste has a high dose rate and/or a high activity concentration.
 Moreover a container that was specifically designed for the storage of high-activity sealed sources is also located on site in Seibersdorf.

 In Austria around 10 to 20 tonnes of raw radioactive waste are created in medicine, industry and research each year.
 The following graph shows the amount of radioactive waste that was produced in the previous years.
 Due to the decommissioning of an old lab facility at an Austrian university, a higher amount of radioactive waste occurred in 2015.